 How gratitude works

 - Share the joy.
-Make sharing what you’re grateful for a regular part of your routine.
+Make sharing what you’re grateful for a regular part of your daily routine.
 For example, take time during family dinners or outings with friends to share three things you’re thankful for.

 - Helpguide.org.
 Cultivating happiness: Five tips to get more satisfaction and joy out of life.
 Accessed: May 12, 2017.